What is erectile dysfunction?

 - getting regular exercise.

 In most cases diagnosis simply involves asking you about your symptoms and when they started.
 If the doctor suspects a physical cause that needs investigating, they might refer your for follow-up tests, such as blood tests or an ultrasound.

 Treatment depends on whether there is an underlying cause - tackling the root of the problem should improve symptoms.

-Beyond this the most common form of treatment is medication, which is widely available and effective in making it easier to get an erection.
+Beyond this the most common form of treatment for erectile dysfunction is medication, which is widely available and effective in making it easier to get an erection.
 If the problem is low testosterone levels, your treatment may involve hormone replacement therapy.